October 20, 2025

 Step 3: Find the Skins Folder

-Look for the Skins folder inside the presets directory.
+Look for the folder inside the presets directory.
 This is where all Serum interface themes need to go.

 Step 4: Paste Your Skin

-Paste the skins folder you copied in Step 1 into the Skins folder.
+Paste the folder you copied in Step 1 into the Skins folder.
 Make sure to keep all the files together.

-Step 5: Rescan for New Skins
+Step 5: Rescan for New Serum Skins

-Go back to Serum 2 and click Menu > Rescan Folders on Disk.
+Go back to Serum and click Menu > Rescan Folders on Disk.
 This tells Serum to look for new custom Serum skins you just added.

 Do skins offer more aural bells and whistles?
 Well, no, but sound editing is often as much about the visuals as the audibles.
 There's no telling where inspiration comes from, so working over an Minimal skin may motivate one project while Rick n' Morty might inform a different vibe.